-The high-volume bottom-loading terminal in Kentucky, USA, was originally built in the 1970s, but had undergone a number of "on the fly" upgrades, expansions and reconfigurations to its truck-loading lanes.

-These modifications had ultimately resulted in an unorganized loading-system layout.
-Specifically, the system had grown to consist of a hodge-podge of components that was cumbersome to operate due to poorly spaced and incompatible arms.
+A high-volume bottom loading terminal in Kentucky, US, originally built in the 1970s, had undergone a number of upgrades, expansions and reconfigurations to its truck loading lanes.
+These modifications had ultimately resulted in an unorganised loading system layout with poorly spaced and incompatible arms.
 This led to loading inefficiencies while putting increased strain on the drivers via the non-ergonomic system design.

-In the search for a solution, the terminal operator and his loading-arm system provider determined that the biggest issue was the fact the loading arms did not effectively cross over one another.
+The terminal operator and the loading arm system provider determined that the biggest issue was the fact the loading arms did not effectively cross over one another.
 This meant that it had become difficult for the drivers to access the required arm without needing to move other arms out of the way first, or to load more than one compartment at a time.

-So, a new layout design that incorporated the ideal spacing and staggering of the arm mounts was created featuring short-range hose loaders that allow simultaneous connecting to and filling of up to three product lines.
-They are generally stored horizontally with only slight upward or downward movement required to align the coupler with the truck adaptor.
-Additionally, dry-break API couplers (see Sidebar) with the ability to ensure reliable and easy connection to a tank truck or railcar were added.

-Additionally, new mounting risers for the truck lanes were spec'd and designed that enabled the loading arms to be installed in the optimal mounting configuration.
+A new layout design was created featuring short-range hose loaders that allow simultaneous connecting to and filling of three product lines.
+Dry-break API couplers (see sidebar) to ensure reliable and easy connection to a tank truck or railcar were added.
+New mounting risers for the truck lanes were designed that enabled the loading arms to be installed in the optimal mounting configuration.

 Today, the redesigned loading system has arms that are able to cross over and clear one another, which allows easy access to the desired arm and the ability to quickly and efficiently load multiple compartments at the same time.
-The arms are also more ergonomic in that they store and balance at roughly the same height as the truck adaptors.
-This means that little effort or strain is required from the drivers in order to connect and disconnect the arms to the truck adaptors and return the arms to their storage position at the completion of the loading process.
-Finally, with all of the new system's components sourced from the same supplier, it is easier to order, stock and track spare and replacement parts.
+The arms store and balance at roughly the same height as the truck adaptors, meaning that little effort or strain is required from the drivers in order to connect and disconnect the arms.
+With all of the new system's components sourced from the same supplier, it is easier to order, stock and track spare and replacement parts.
 And all of this took just six weeks from purchase order to installation.